adamSales/drct-tutorial/scripts/00-data-setup.md

          perc_stud_alp = CPETSPEP_67, perc_stud_bil = CPETBILP_67, perc_stud_tag = CPETGIFP_67) %>%
   select(CAMPUS, GRDSPAN, starts_with("pre"),all_of(var.names.clean$var_clean), everything())
 ```

+Here are descriptions of the variables that we will use in matching:

 <table class="table table-striped table-hover table-condensed" style="margin-left: auto; margin-right: auto;">
 <thead>